Best CS:GO Viewmodel Settings Used by Pro Players

 ZywOo’s Viewmodel Settings

 Our man ZywOo opts for a 1280×960 resolution, running on a 4:3 aspect ratio.
 He’s a right-hand-on-the-trigger guy and likes his weaponry snug on the far right, freeing up the central field for a clean view.
-His viewmodel settings are:
+His settings are:

 • viewmodel_fov 68; viewmodel_offset_x 2.5; viewmodel_offset_y 0; viewmodel_offset_z -1.5; viewmodel_presetpos 3; cl_viewmodel_shift_left_amt 1.5; cl_viewmodel_shift_right_amt 0.75; viewmodel_recoil 0; cl_righthand 1;